Accuracy - 7

 Usefulness - 7

 A basic set of tools that can be used to do gender analysis during program design.

 Gender is an important topic in international development / aid.
 Most donors ask you to explain how your project will address issues related to gender, and it can be difficult to know how to address that part of the proposal unless you’ve done a gender analysis.

 Gender analysis is a method of exploring the different roles that women and men play in a community, the different opportunities and barriers they face, and the different levels of power they hold.
 A basic gender analysis should be done during the design of a program to understand the gender dynamics within a community.
 You can then use the results of the gender analysis to make sure the program benefits men and women equally.

 There are many different tools available for doing gender analysis.
 Common ones include the Harvard analytical framework and the Moser gender analysis framework.
-There are also specific tools for gender analysis in health, food security, and even fisheries.
+There are also specific tools for gender analysis and gender analytics in health, food security, and even fisheries.

 However, many of these tools are quite detailed and technical.
 They can be hard to apply to small projects – particularly if you’re not a gender specialist.
 The Gender Analysis Tools from the Vibrant Communities Gender and Poverty Project take the essence of all these complex frameworks and reduce them to some basic steps.
 The toolkit was created for poverty reduction programs, but it could work equally well on most other projects.
 It’s only 14 pages long (compared to hundreds of pages for some of the other frameworks), so even a busy program manager should have time to read it.

 The toolkit starts with an introduction to gender analysis.
 It then takes you through a series of questions that need to be answered about men and women in the community.
 There are three types of questions: